-A parrot cage should be at least four feet around so he can stretch, flap and move easily, otherwise he’ll become bored and unhealthy.
-Make the cage from ½” wire mesh so rats, snakes and possums can’t get in.
+A parrot cage should be at least four feet around so he can stretch, flap and move easily.
+Use ½” wire mesh so rats, snakes and possums can’t get in.
 Chain-link and chicken wire is not suitable

-He needs a covered area for protection from weather extremes and an open area so he can choose rain or sunshine.
+Provide covered areas for protection from weather extremes and an open area so he can choose rain or sunshine.

 Parrots hate to be at ground level; put the cage as high as you can.
 It’s more natural if his cage is under a tree.

 Use different thicknesses and heights of perches for good foot health and exercise.
 Perches must be secure and not twist around.
 Parrots love to chew leaves so give fresh greens every day.
 Make sure you have enough perch space for everyone and take care if you have two or more birds: fighting can lead to fatal injuries.
 Never use plastic or metal pipe - it is bad for the feet.

 Parrots are social birds.
 In the wild they live in large flocks.
 Boredom makes a parrot aggressive and miserable: he may even pluck out his own feathers.
 He needs toys and a friend (human or parrot) exactly like human children.
 Give him lots to do, love and attention: solitude is torture for a parrot.

 Give sticks, leaves and berries to bring out his natural behaviours